apache/incubator-kie-kogito-runtimes/README.md

         * Push all changes, both the first and the last version change commit, to the repository *together*:

                 $ droolsjbpm-build-bootstrap/script/git-all.sh push

+        * Warning: Guvnor has a hard-coded version number in org.drools.guvnor.server.test.GuvnorIntegrationTest.createDeployment.
+This must be changed manually and committed.

+        * Warning: script update-version-all.sh did not update all versions in all modules for 5.5.0.Final.
+Check all have been updated with the following and re-run if required.

+                $ grep -r '5.4.0-SNAPSHOT' **/pom.xml

         * Warning: If releasing from master (i.e. a Beta release) and the push fails as there have been other commits to the remote master branch it might be necessary to pull.